MrRav3n/KittyUniverse/README.md

-# node-express-starter
+# KittyUniverse blockchain module

-Basic express app starter built with help of https://github.com/IBM/nodejs-express-app
+KittyUniverse blockchain module built with node.js, express framework and solidity.
+This module is responsible for creating and managing payments created with solidity smart contracts.